93jy/quartz/content/notes/B_The Power of Geography.md

 ---
-title: "B_The Power of Geography"
+title: "The Power of Geography"
 alias: ["The Power of Geography"]
 tags:
 - Book